arcrozier/final-project/DESIGN.md

 to know where the user is in the `Round` and what need to be done next.
 While each method differs from those in `Bracket`, they bear the same name to indicate the similar outcome.
-These methods refer to the uploaded images themselves while `Bracket`'s version of these methods refer to the `Round`. `getFiles` returns a copt the list of images.
+These methods refer to the uploaded images themselves while `Bracket`'s version of these methods refer to the `Round`. `getFiles` returns a copy of the list of images.
 This is done in order to protect the original list of images and to avoid any issues with referencing images.

 This approach was chosen because it seemed to be the simplest way to store images.
 Lists allow